ssbc/docs/README.md

 This is a `post`-type message with a `mentions`-type link.
 Scuttlebot creates indexes on these types.
 Interpretation and validation is left to the applications, per the [Kappa Architecture](http://www.kappa-architecture.com/).

+Each user maintains a separate log, and each log is an ordered list of these messages.
+Scuttlebot [provides an API](./intro-to-using-sbot.md) for querying and streaming these logs.

 #### Glossary